j4v3l/WindowsServer-Lab/Demo/Asgard/README.md

 # 🏰 **WINDOWS SERVER DEMO ENVIRONMENTS**

+# 🚨 **CRITICAL SECURITY WARNING**

+**⚠️ IMPORTANT:** This environment contains DEFAULT CONFIGURATIONS that are NOT suitable for production use.
+Before any deployment:

+1. **Change ALL default passwords** - Never use demo passwords in production
+2. **Implement production security policies** - Review SECURITY_HARDENING_GUIDE.md
+3. **Complete security assessment** - Run SECURITY_VALIDATION_SCRIPT.ps1
+4. **Review all configurations** - Ensure proper network isolation and access controls

+**🔒 SECURITY NOTE:** All deployment scripts now require secure password entry - no credentials are hardcoded.

+---

 ## 🎯 **Overview**

 This directory contains comprehensive Windows Server demo environments that showcase every feature of the WindowsServer project.
 Choose from two epic mythology-themed labs, each creating realistic enterprise environments with 25 virtual machines, complete organizational structures, and professional-grade configurations.